 • Are YOU excited about this collection?
 (Probably the most important question!)

-• Are there any gaps in terms of functionality, price point, to make the story complete?
+• Are there any gaps in terms of functionality or price point, that would make the story complete?

-• Do you need to tweak or change colours, materials, size?
+• Do you need to tweak or change colours, materials, sizes?
 Do your price points need to increase or decrease?

 • Do your products display individually and as a group?
 Does the collection encourage collecting and repeat orders?

 • Do your numbers stack up?
-If not, then do you need to delete some unprofitable items, do you need to increase their worth or change their price point?
+If not, then do you need to delete some unprofitable items, or increase their worth, or change their price point?
 Do you need to sell directly to consumers first, before selling to retailers?
 Do you need to work on your profile, photography or branding to be able to increase your prices?

 May Pinterest Article How to create a product collection that sells